Refined disk potentials for immersed Lagrangian surfaces: Outlook

 The study of refined disk potentials and Floer theory for monotone immersed Lagrangians can be seen as a basic example of Floer theory for singular Lagrangians.
 Ongoing work is developing similar Floer theories for symplectic embeddings of Weinstein manifolds, which can be thought of as regular neighborhoods of their skeleta.
 As here, refined potentials and Floer theory have coefficients in endomorphisms of the wrapped Fukaya category of the domain.

 \begin{ex} The Weinstein manifold $X'=\C^3\setminus\{x_1x_2x_3=1\}$ is important for mirror symmetry: it is a building block for SYZ fibrations.
 Its skeleton is the following singular Lagrangian $L$: a 3-torus with a 2-sub-torus collapsed to a point.
 The link $\Lambda$ of this singularity is a ``Hopf link'' of two Legendrian 2-tori in $Y=S^5$, and the cap is $L^\circ=T^2\times [0,1]$.
-A computation of the capped Chekanov-Eliashberg algebra should correctly recover the ring of functions on the mirror $\{uv=1+z+w\}\subset \C^2\times (\C^*)^2$, and provide enough Lagrangian branes supported on $L$ to fill in all points of the mirror. \end{ex}
+A computation of the capped Chekanov--Eliashberg algebra should correctly recover the ring of functions on the mirror $\{uv=1+z+w\}\subset \C^2\times (\C^*)^2$, and provide enough Lagrangian branes supported on $L$ to fill in all points of the mirror. \end{ex}

-We next discuss the origin of the capped Chekanov-Eliashberg algebra by considering cotangent bundles.
+We next discuss the origin of the capped Chekanov--Eliashberg algebra by considering cotangent bundles.
 Let $M$ be a smooth manifold and fix a Morse function $f\colon M\to \R$.
 Denote by $F$ a cotangent fiber of $T^*M$.

 One can compute $CW^{\ast}(F)$ by cutting $M$ near the maximum $c_{\rm top}$ value of $f$.
 More precisely, if $c$ is a regular value just below $c_{\rm top}$, then $M_{c}=f^{-1}((-\infty,c])$ is compact manifold with boundary.
 Its cotangent bundle $T^{\ast}M_{c}$ with rounded corners is a subcritical Weinstein subdomain of $T^*M$.
 The (ideal) boundary of $T^*M_c$ contains the Legendrian sphere $\Lambda_{c}$, and Legendrian surgery states that